ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 //-> ["almond flour": "4 cups", "gluten-free oats": "2 cups", "mini chocolate chips": "1 cup"]
 ```

-In the snipper above, `almond flour` was already a key, so when we attempted to add a key with `almond flour`, the original data was overwritten.
+In the snippet above, `almond flour` was already a key, so when we attempted to add a key with `almond flour`, the original data was overwritten.

 Now, let's try printing just one value to the console: